Dehumidifier Buying Guide

 Noise Level

-All the room dehumidifiers we offer are relatively quiet.
+All the room dehumidifiers we offer are relatively quiet, with the Albert, by Stadler Form, being the absolute quietest refrigerant-style dehumidifier we offer.
 For those who have owned older models of dehumidifiers, you will find that these new models are much quieter than their predecessors.
-Larger dehumidifiers (whole house or for commercial use) like Ebac dehumidifiers are louder than room size units, but they are generally installed near or around your HVAC unit, on jobsites, or outdoors.
-So if the noise of your HVAC running is not an issue, a Dri-Eaz dehumidifier or an Ebac dehumidifier will likely not cause you any problems.
+Larger dehumidifiers (whole house or for commercial use) like Ebac are louder than room-size units, but they are generally installed near or around your HVAC unit, on job sites, or outdoors.
+Whole-home dehumidifiers are generally quiet, and if the noise of your HVAC running is not an issue, Dri-Eaz, Aprilaire, or an Ebac dehumidifier will likely not cause you any problems.

 Ease of Use